sphinx-doc/sphinx/Doc-26/library/cookielib.rst

 :class:`Cookie` instances have Python attributes roughly corresponding to the standard cookie-attributes specified in the various cookie standards.
-The correspondence is not one-to-one, because there are complicated rules for assigning default values, because the ``max-age`` and ``expires`` cookie- attributes contain equivalent information, and because RFC 2109 cookies may be 'downgraded' by :mod:`cookielib` from version 1 to version 0 (Netscape) cookies.
+The correspondence is not one-to-one, because there are complicated rules for assigning default values, because the ``max-age`` and ``expires`` cookie-attributes contain equivalent information, and because RFC 2109 cookies may be 'downgraded' by :mod:`cookielib` from version 1 to version 0 (Netscape) cookies.

 Assignment to these attributes should not be necessary other than in rare circumstances in a :class:`CookiePolicy` method.
 The class does not enforce